MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 You may modify your interests or opt-out of personalized ads from the [Ad settings](https://account.microsoft.com/privacy/ad-settings) on the [Microsoft privacy dashboard](https://account.microsoft.com/privacy/).

 Opting out of personalized ads on the [Microsoft privacy dashboard](https://account.microsoft.com/privacy/) does not turn off the collection and use of your browsing history for personalization of search results and content in your news feed.
 You can turn off the collection and use of your Microsoft Edge browsing history for personalized search results and news.
-Go to `edge://settings/privacy`.
-In **Personalize your web experience** turn off the **Improve your web experience by allowing Microsoft to use your browsing history from the account for personalizing advertising, search, news and other Microsoft services** setting.
+Go to `edge://settings/privacy`.<!--todo: check, maybe replace by GUI nav path-->  In **Personalize your web experience** turn off the **Improve your web experience by allowing Microsoft to use your browsing history from the account for personalizing advertising, search, news and other Microsoft services** setting.
 If you stop sharing the data, Microsoft no longer collects and uses your browsing history to personalize ads, search results, and news.
 For more information about personalization in Microsoft Edge, see [Microsoft Edge browsing history for personalized advertising and experiences](https://support.microsoft.com/help/4532583).

 <!-- ====================================================================== -->